-For example, let’s say I had a target persona named Liz, and she’s a 25 to 30 year-old woman about to get married—she is the representative of the target audience I’m aiming for.
+For example, let’s say I had a target persona named Liz, and she’s a 25-30-year-old woman about to get married—she is the representative of the target audience I’m aiming for.

 In my example, this particular type of content felt like something that belongs at the top of the funnel.
 So, let’s say I would want readers’ email addresses in exchange for something I give in return—could be something like a checklist for Millennial wedding venues, for example.

-This is pretty straightforward too: is it a blog post, a video, a social media post, a photo, a digital tool?
+This is pretty straightforward too: is it a blog post, a case study, a video, a social media marketing post, a photo, an infographic, or a digital tool?

-This really depends on your business and how that works.
-For most people, most of the time, it’s probably a blog post
+This depends on your business and how that works.
+For most people, most of the time, it’s probably blog posts or social media posts.

-That’s about it—a very quick example of how to take this Content Calendar Template, lay out the entire process for yourself, and set it up for the entire year.
+That’s about it—a very quick example of how to take this Content Calendar Template, layout the entire workflow for yourself, and set it up for the entire marketing calendar.

 Using Trello to Manage the Content Creation Process

 OK, so that was the template and you can use it to scale out the whole plan for the year.
 However, managing the process of creating the content is a little bit different.

 I will use a Trello board to manage this process.

 You can download this walkthrough above and get a copy of the exact Trello board we use—so you don’t have to create one from scratch.